Minimum Viable SQL Patterns

 Who am I

-Why did I write this book
+Why I wrote this book

 I have a background in computer science.
-As part of the curriculum we learn how to make our code more efficient, more readable and easy to debug.
-As I started to write SQL, I applied many of these lessons to my own code.
-When reviewing other people’s code I would often spot the same mistakes.
+As part of the curriculum we learn how to make our code more efficient, more readable, easier to maintain and debug.
+As I started to write SQL I applied many of these lessons to my own code.

-Is this book for you?
+Who this book is for

-If you find that your SQL code is often inefficient and slow and you want to make it faster, this book is for you!
+- If you find that your SQL code is often inefficient and slow and you want to make it faster, this book is for you.

-If you find that your SQL code is long, messy and hard to understand and you want to make it cleaner, this book is for you!
+- If you find that your SQL code is long, messy and hard to understand and you want to make it cleaner, this book is for you

-If you find that your SQL code breaks easily when data changes and you want to make it more resilient, this book is for you!
+- If you find that your SQL code breaks easily when data changes and you want to make it more resilient, this book is for you.

 Contents